-After Kristina’s birth, Maria Eleonora noted in her diaries that she was embarrassed and sad for not having produced a living male heir.
-However, Gustav Adolf was said to be very attached to his daughter and was accepting of his daughter one-day becoming regent.
+After Kristina’s birth, Maria Eleonora noted in her diaries that she was embarrassed, and sad, for not having produced a living male heir.
+Gustav Adolf, on the other hand, was said to have been very attached to his daughter and was accepting of his daughter becoming the future regent.
 Therefore, before leaving for Germany to defend Protestantism in the 30-year-old war, Gustav II Adolf secured his daughter’s right to inherit the throne, should he fail to return from the war.

-Gustav Adolf wanted his daughter to have the same upbringing and education as a prince would.
-Preparing her to one day be “king”, she was educated in sciences, religion, political science, and languages.
-She was also trained to ride horses and handle weapons.
+The king made it clear that he wanted his daughter to have the same upbringing and education as a prince would: preparing her to one day be “king”, she was educated in sciences, religion, political science, and languages.
+She was also trained to handle weapons and horseriding.

 During this time, the Thirty Years’ War was still raging on.
 Queen Kristina thus had to lead the great power, Sweden, through the last victorious years until the Westphalian peace in 1648.

 Two years after the peace, Queen Kristina was crowned.